-- The LIST which is an area based multi-disciplinary team of professionals comprising of colleagues with specialisms in: school attendance, autism and social communication issues, behaviour, educational psychology, learning, literacy, speech language and communication. - The role of LIST is to work with schools, pupils, families and other professionals to improve the social, emotional and academic learning experiences of pupils in the context of their local community. - CYPS / CAMHS which is a NHS-provided service for children in the mental health arena, services are typically multidisciplinary in nature and the staff comes from a range of professional backgrounds. - Speech and Language therapy services. - School Health nurses. - Local Authority Designated Officer (Child Protection Services). - Social Services.
+- The SEND Support Services which comprises of teams of professionals with specialisms in: autism and social communication issues, behaviour, educational psychology, learning, literacy, speech language and communication. - The role of the SEND Support Services is to work with schools, pupils, families and other professionals to improve the social, emotional and academic learning experiences of pupils in the context of their local community. - CYPS / CAMHS which is a NHS-provided service for children in the mental health arena, services are typically multidisciplinary in nature and the staff comes from a range of professional backgrounds. - Speech and Language therapy services provided by the NHS. - School Health nurses. - Designated Officer (Child Protection Services). - Social Services.